sketch-hq/sketch-document/README.md

 ## Overview

+> 🚧 This project is a work in progress, and we don't recommend you base
+> production code on it for the time being.
+Raise an issue with any questions or
+> suggestions

 The objective is to craft a set of schemas that strictly adhere to the [Draft 7](https://json-schema.org/draft-07/json-schema-release-notes.html) JSON Schema spec, and describe as closely as possible the shape of Sketch file JSON,